keycloak/keycloak/examples/demo-template/README.md

-Login, Distributed SSO, Distributed Logout, and OAuth Token Grant Wildfly Examples
+Login, Distributed SSO, Distributed Logout, and OAuth Token Grant Examples
 ===================================
-The following examples requires Wildfly 8.0.0.
+The following examples requires Wildfly 8.0.0, JBoss EAP 6.x, or JBoss AS 7.1.1.
 Here's the highlights of the examples
 * Delegating authentication of a web app to the remote authentication server via OAuth 2 protocols
 * Distributed Single-Sign-On and Single-Logout
 * Transferring identity and role mappings via a special bearer token (Skeleton Key Token).